Duration2 - 4 months

 You will develop the skills to:

-- further develop leadership approach to support numeracy improvement within their school setting
+- lead and support numeracy improvement within the school setting

-- reflect on existing instructional practices for numeracy
+- critically reflect on pedagogical practices for mathematics and numeracy

 - use adaptive expertise to lead complex challenges in school settings